Michael Steele

-Early life
+Early life and education

 Steele was born on October 19, 1958, at Andrews Air Force Base in Prince George's County, Maryland, and was adopted as an infant by William and Maebell Steele.
 His father died in 1962.
 His mother, who had been born into a sharecropping family in South Carolina, worked for minimum wage as a laundress to raise her children.
 After Steele's father died, she ignored her friends' appeals to apply for public assistance, later telling Steele, "I didn't want the government raising my children."
 She later married John Turner, a truck driver.
 Michael and his sister, Monica Turner, were raised in the Petworth neighborhood of Northwest, Washington, D.C., which Steele has described as a small, stable and racially integrated community that insulated him from some of the problems elsewhere in the city.
 Steele's sister later married and divorced former heavyweight boxing champion Mike Tyson.

 Steele attended Archbishop Carroll High School in Washington, D.C., participating in the glee club, the National Honor Society and many of the school's drama productions.
 During his senior year, he was elected student council president.

 In 1981, Steele received a BA degree in international studies from the Johns Hopkins University in Baltimore City, Maryland.

 After graduating from Hopkins, Steele worked for one year as a high school teacher at Malvern Preparatory School in Pennsylvania, teaching classes in world history and economics.
 He spent three years preparing for the Catholic priesthood at the Augustinian Friars Seminary at Villanova University, which he left prior to ordination to enter civil service.

 Steele subsequently attended Georgetown Law School where he graduated with a JD degree in 1991.
 He failed the Maryland bar exam, but passed the Pennsylvania exam.

 From 1991 to 1997, Steele worked in Washington, D.C., as a corporate securities associate for the Cleary, Gottlieb, Steen & Hamilton international law firm, where he specialized in financial investments for Wall Street underwriters.
 He left the firm to found the Steele Group, a business and legal consulting firm.